Charlie Carter (footballer)

-Charlie Leslie Carter (born 25 October 1996) is an English professional footballer who plays as an attacking midfielder for National League South club Dorking Wanderers.
+Charlie Leslie Carter (born 25 October 1996) is an English professional footballer who plays as an attacking midfielder for National League club Sutton United.

 Carter progressed through the youth systems at Fulham and Woking, signing his first professional contract with Woking ahead of the 2016–17 season, during which he established himself as a regular first-team player.
 After two seasons, the latter of which saw him finish as the club's top goalscorer from midfield, he joined Chesterfield of the National League in June 2018.
 Following one season at Chesterfield, Carter signed for League Two club Stevenage in July 2019 for an undisclosed fee.
 Over three seasons, he scored ten goals in 81 appearances before moving to Eastleigh in July 2022.
 He transferred to Dorking Wanderers for an undisclosed fee in October 2023.
+After three years at Dorking Wanderers, Carter returned to the National League joining Sutton United ahead of the 2026–27 campaign.

 Early life

 Carter was born in Sutton, London, and attended Cheam High School.

 Career

 Woking

 Carter joined Fulham's academy at the age of eight before moving to Woking aged 16, where he was captain at various youth levels for three seasons.
-During the 2015–16 season, he spent time on loan at Chipstead.
+During the 2015–16 season, he spent time on loan at Chipstead, scoring ten goals for the club, including a first senior hat-trick in a 6–1 win away to Sittingbourne.
 Ahead of the 2016–17 season, he featured in several pre-season friendlies for Woking and subsequently signed his first professional contract.
 Carter made his competitive debut in a 2–2 draw away at Solihull Moors on 9 August 2016 and went on to make 36 appearances in all competitions as Woking finished 18th in the National League.
 He signed a contract extension on 15 June 2017, stating he had initially found the step up to the first team challenging but felt better equipped after a season's experience.

 The 2017–18 season marked Carter's breakthrough season in terms of his attacking output from midfield.
 He scored his first goal for the club in a 3–1 away defeat to Tranmere Rovers on 8 August 2017 and finished the season with 12 goals in 46 appearances, ending the campaign as Woking's top goalscorer as the club were relegated to the National League South.